Exus Blog Article

 To compete with the great green and digital-forward competitors looking to steal their thunder (and their customers), utility firms need to fundamentally change the way they look after their customers.
 It means utility firms putting as much effort into ensuring that it is easier for customers to stay current as they do in the collection and recovery of arrears.

 The widespread smart meter rollout, which aims to get a smart meter in every home by 2020, is a great start.
 The improved accuracy of meter readings not only puts an end to estimated bills but allows the supplier to monitor customer patterns and manage customer accounts accordingly.
 Even this, however, has been met with setbacks due to technical issues.
-It is, however, evidence that the industry is ready to meet the increasing digital demands of the average consumer and it’s about time some of that forward-thinking was applied to debt collections processes.
+It is, however, evidence that the industry is ready to meet the increasingly digital demands of the average consumer and it’s about time some of that forward-thinking was applied to debt collections processes.

 Instigating collections strategies that are more dynamic and flexible is a great start.
-If these solutions can easily support multiple automated billing, payment, collections and recovery paths for different customers they will lead to not only an improvement in collections rates but an end to needlessly expensive letters, doorstop collections and litigations that go nowhere.
-It all points to a more positive experience for the customer and the supplier and a future where utility companies can compete with their younger, more environmentally-conscious rivals.
+If these solutions can easily support multiple automated billing, payment, collections, and recovery paths for different customers they will lead to not only an improvement in collections rates but an end to needlessly expensive letters, doorstop collections, and litigations that go nowhere.
+It all points to a more positive experience for the customer and the supplier and a future where utility companies can compete with their younger, more environmentally conscious rivals.
 It also points to a future where the upward trend in bad debts is well and truly broken.